dhirajjayswal0/Python/README.md

     Remember whenever a read method is executed, after the first execution the cursor goes to the end of the las line.

+    To go to the starting of the file again.
+    We can use myfile.seek(0) method.

     So if we try to read the file again then it wont be printing the file again.
     Insted it will simply print a empty string line.